diana96alazzam/test-portfolio/README.md

 Number and name of feature: #1 Refactor the CSS

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour.

 Start time:

 Finish time: